-Stockopedia provides you with a way to know the detailed stock performance through stock rating.
+The Stockopedia app and website provides you with a way to know the detailed stock performance through stock rank rating.
 This high quality platform also helps you to analyze your portfolio so that you can outperform the market.
-This stockopedia review will tell you more about stockopedia and what it has to offer.

 Stockopedia is an online platform that offers stock investors quality data and research features at the touch of a button to speed up decision-making and improve results.